-- (a) contracts of employment; - (b) contracts for individual temporary agency staff; - (c) treasury management; - (d) the use of counsel or any other external legal service where advice, assistance and/or representation is required, and: - the requirement for appointment is considered to be urgent by the Monitoring Officer or the Head of Legal Services or any other Officer authorised by either of them; or - (ii) where the appointment is not urgent, the contract value is estimated at the time of the initial instruction to be less than £49,999; - (e) contracts for works, or the purchase of goods or services under an existing framework agreement if Contract Procedure Rule 3 is followed; - (f) contracts for the sale, letting or purchase of land or buildings; - (g) contracts where the works, or the purchase of goods or services are on behalf of a partnership of public sector bodies including the Council and the award of the contract is under the lead body's own rules; - (h) contracts for the execution of mandatory works by statutory undertakers; - (i) trading arrangements under which the Council provides, goods, services or works to a third party; and - (j) a contract that any Senior Officer considers is necessary for the purposes of an emergency.
+- (a) contracts of employment; - (b) contracts for individual temporary agency staff; - (c) treasury management; - (d) the use of counsel or any other external legal service where advice, assistance and/or representation is required, and: - (i) the requirement for appointment is considered to be urgent by the Monitoring Officer or the Head of Legal Services or any other Officer authorised by either of them; or - (ii) where the appointment is not urgent, the contract value is estimated at the time of the initial instruction to be less than £49,999; - (e) contracts for works, or the purchase of goods or services under an existing framework agreement if Contract Procedure Rule 3 is followed; - (f) contracts for the sale, letting or purchase of land or buildings; - (g) contracts where the works, or the purchase of goods or services are on behalf of a partnership of public sector bodies including the Council and the award of the contract is under the lead body's own rules; - (h) contracts for the execution of mandatory works by statutory undertakers; - (i) trading arrangements under which the Council provides, goods, services or works to a third party; and - (j) a contract that any Senior Officer considers is necessary for the purposes of an emergency.

 2.3.
-Variation or exemption of Contract Procedure Rules
+Exemption of Contract Procedure Rules

-- (a) No variation of or exemption from these Rules is allowed unless: - (i) the Council or the Executive resolves; - (ii) the law requires otherwise; or - (iii) the officer seeking the variation or exemption has completed the relevant exception record and it has been approved in advance of a contract being awarded. - (b) No variation or exemption may be made which will result in a breach of any relevant Procurement Regulations or threshold. - (c) A variation or exemption may be granted on any one or more of the following grounds: - the nature of the market has been investigated and is considered to be such that a departure is justified because the Contract can only be performed by one supplier or best value as likely to be achieved by approaching one supplier; or - (ii) the contract is required in circumstances of urgency that could not reasonably have been foreseen; or - (iii) the Council has a contract with an organisation already engaged by the Council for similar and related works, goods or services and it is considered that there would be significant benefit to extend the existing contract to cover any additional requirement without exposing the Council to unacceptable risk; or - (iv) where any Procurement Regulations or other legislation prevents a procurement process being followed; or
+- (a) No exemption from these Rules is allowed unless: - (i) the Council or a Committee resolves; or - (ii) the law requires otherwise. - (b) No exemption may be made which will result in a breach of any relevant Procurement Regulations or threshold. - (c) An exemption may be granted on any one or more of the following grounds: - the nature of the market has been investigated and is considered to be such that a departure is justified because the Contract can only be performed by one supplier or best value as likely to be achieved by approaching one supplier; or - (ii) the contract is required in circumstances of urgency that could not reasonably have been foreseen; or - (iii) the Council has a contract with an organisation already engaged by the Council for similar and related works, goods or services and it is considered that there would be significant benefit to extend the existing contract to cover any additional requirement without exposing the Council to unacceptable risk; or - (iv) where any Procurement Regulations or other legislation prevents a procurement process being followed; or - (v) contracts for supplies, materials, services or works which are available only as proprietary or patented articles, services or works from one contractor or supplier and for which a Senior Officer considers that there is no reasonable alternative available including contracts for repairs, or the supply of, parts to such articles or works; or and in all cases the exemption is appropriate.

-- (v) contracts for supplies, materials, services or works which are available only as proprietary or patented articles, services or works from one contractor or supplier and for which an Senior Officer decides that there is no reasonable alternative available including contracts for repairs, or the supply of, parts to such articles or works; or - (vi) the Council would incur or suffer increased costs or loss of income that would be significant compared to the overall Contract Value;
+(vi) the Council would incur or suffer increased costs or loss of income that would be significant compared to the overall Contract Value;